cpp-referencias

 References in C++

-In C++, a reference is an alias that acts as an alternative name for another already existing variable.
+In C++, a reference is an alias that acts as an alternative name for an existing variable.

-Once a reference is established, it is permanently bound to the original variable (that is, it cannot point to any other variable).
+Once a reference is established, it is permanently bound to the original variable (meaning it cannot point to any other variable).

-Any operation performed through the reference is done directly to the original variable.
+Any operation performed through the reference is performed directly on the original variable.

 Characteristics of references:

-• Requires initialization: Unlike pointers, a reference must be initialized at the time of its declaration.
+• Requires initialization: Unlike pointers, a reference must be initialized at the moment of its declaration.

 Do not confuse a reference with the address-of operator &.
-Both use the symbol &, but they are distinct concepts (though with some relation)
+Both use the & symbol, but they are distinct concepts (though somewhat related).

-The basic syntax to declare a reference is:
+The basic syntax for declaring a reference is:

 type &referenceName = variable;

-• type is the type of data being pointed to.
+• type is the data type it points to.

 • referenceName is the name of the reference.